We aim to break down barriers between oral and primary care to improve wellness and lower costs.

 Foster discussion, guide public policy, and advocate for integrating oral health and primary care.

-Provide interdisciplinary connections among Harvard faculty, students, industry leaders and other higher education institutes to shape recommendations on oral health and primary care integration with an eye toward effectiveness.
+Provide interdisciplinary connections among Harvard faculty, students, industry leaders and other higher education institutes to shape policy recommendations on oral health and primary care integration with an eye toward effectiveness.

 Collaborate with national, state, and local partners to identify and develop innovative strategies for improving oral and systemic health outcomes.